Configuring environment settings

 When you change an environment setting, the change does not take effect until the services are restarted.

-Configuring environment settings from Tonic Settings
+Configuring environment settings from Structural Settings

 Required global permission: Manage environment settings

-The Environment Settings tab on Tonic Settings allows you to configure some of the more commonly used environment settings.
+The Environment Settings tab on Structural Settings allows you to configure some of the more commonly used environment settings.
 Some settings are always displayed in the list.
 Others you can add to the list manually when you need to set them.

 Information in the Environment Settings list